47th Street station (San Diego Trolley)

-47th Street station is a station on the Orange Line of the San Diego Trolley located in the Chollas View neighborhood of San Diego, California.
+47th Street station is a station on the Orange Line of the San Diego Trolley located on 47th Street in the Chollas View neighborhood of San Diego, California.
 The station primarily serves this mixed-income residential area and includes a park and ride lot.
+The 805 Freeway is accessible from Imperial Avenue to the south or Market Street to the north.

 History

 47th Street opened as part of the Euclid Line, the second original line of the San Diego Trolley system, on March 23, 1986.
 Also later known as the East Line, it operated from to before being extended in May 1989.

 This station was renovated from October 17, 2011 through fall 2012 as part of the Trolley Renewal Project, although the station remained open during construction.